3 Data-Forward Strategies Risk Managers Can Use to Engage with the C-Suite

 1. Use Data to Share Success From Last Year.

-Risk managers play an essential role in protecting companies, including evaluating financial, personnel, and other risks on a near-constant basis to reducing repetitive losses, acquiring new technologies for their risk departments, and creating response plans to protect their company’s reputation.
+Risk managers play an essential role in protecting companies, including evaluating financial, personnel, and other risks on a near-constant basis to reduce repetitive losses, acquiring new technologies for their risk departments, and creating response plans to protect their company’s reputation.
 Risk managers do a lot (often with very little), but if they can’t communicate their efforts to the C-suite and get the necessary funding they need, then a lot of that effort can feel wasted.

 Risk managers can engage C-suite executives and make them care about risk programs by sharing program data and highlighting the department’s successes.
 CFOs typically care about the hard numbers.
 In response, risk managers should focus on illustrating how much money was saved or how much revenue was generated from a certain investment.